Dear Friends and Neighbors,

 Heather Fisher, President

-Sheila Billingsley, Treasurer
+Sheila Billingsley, Non-Profit Specialist

-Pauline Van Betten, Executive Director
+Pauline Van Betten, Lands and Water Specialist

 Current Threats/Issues

-- Overcrowding at Scenic Loop and Scenic Byway
+- Overcrowding at Scenic Loop and Scenic Byway and surrounding recreation areas

-Lead levels in Lovell Canyon 30X higher toxicity than the accepted EPA safety level - Gypsum Resources filed another lawsuit against Clark County
+- Lead levels in Lovell Canyon 30X higher toxicity than the accepted EPA safety level

 What we’ve accomplished